About Make Music Day

 - Can we serve alcohol at our event?

 What is Make Music Day?

-Completely different from a typical music festival, Make Music is open to anyone who wants to take part.
+Make Music Day is open to anyone who wants to take part.
 Amateur musicians play in public spaces, often for their first time.
 Professional musicians perform for new audiences, who come out from under their headphones.
 And everyone is invited to sing along and enjoy the first day of summer.

 At what time do events take place?

-Events will be taking place from sunrise to sunset on June 21, starting at approximately 8:00 am until 9:00 pm.
+Events will be taking place from sunrise to sunset on June 21, starting at approximately 6:00 am until 9:00 pm.
 Please refer to the listings for specific event times.
-Listings will be published online May 21, 2018.
+Listings will be published online in mid-May 2019.

 Who can play?

 Anyone and everyone.
 All musicians are welcome, regardless of whether they are amateurs, professionals, students, or established artists.